Student Christian Movement of Great Britain: History

-Present day SCM
+In February 2020, SCM appointed the Revd Naomi Nixon as chief executive officer.

+Activities

 University groups

 SCM has links in approximately 60 universities and other higher education establishments across the United Kingdom, taking the form of either a student group or chaplaincy who subscribe SCM's aims and objectives.
 Some of the student groups carry the SCM name (for example, SCM Sheffield and SCM Leeds) whereas others do not (for example, Christian Focus York and Durham JAM).
 Some groups are denominational societies and are connected to a particular church, whereas many are ecumenical.
 The characteristics of each link vary, with SCM making no determinations as to how groups should be run, however, most SCM affiliated student groups follow the principle of student leadership.
 SCM also has a number of individual members (present or recent students) who want membership independent of a local group or chaplaincy; either because they want to support the movement, get more involved in the movement, or there is no local group for them to join.